Buy and Sell coins?

 The twenty pence coin weighs 5.00 grams and has a diameter of 21.40 mm.

-There are five types of this coin.
+There are seven types of this coin.

 Obv: First Portrait, inscription ELIZABETH II above D. G. REG.
 F. D. below